adamscott/godot-website/collections/_release_4_5/entry-highlights-script-backtracing.md

 title: Script backtracing
 blockquote: You stay in Wonderland, and I show you how deep the rabbit hole goes
 text: |
-  Those who launched a game using Godot can attest: it is often hard to debug why an error occurs on users devices.
-Is it a problem caused by the developers code or is it instead a bug from the engine itself?
+  Those who launched a game using Godot can attest: it is often hard to debug why an error occurs on users’ devices.
+Is it a problem caused by the developers’ code, or a bug from the engine itself?

   That’s why we’re introducing custom loggers and script backtracing.